Explore the Agenda

 Director, San Jose Clean Energy

-Director - Strategic Energy Management, Salt River Project
+Director of Strategic Energy Management, Salt River Project

 • Evaluating utility options in regulated vs deregulated markets: who to engage, what processes to follow, and how to navigate options available